Vagraw11/starter-academic/content/authors/admin/_index.md

 Hello!
 I am a graduate student specializing in Imaging and Biophotonics.
 I specifically work on understanding the role of 3D chromatin architecture in stem cell differentiation and reprogramming.
 As a PhD student, I have been trained in imaging, specifically with Electron Microscopy (EM), and designing and performing functional genomics experiments.
 An important part of my job is to run such experiments to test a given hypothesis and analyze and interpret data using suitable visualization tools.

 Outside the lab, I spend my time reading non-fiction books and enjoy abstract painting.
-Additionally, I like capturing the beauty of nature (with my Pixel 3a) as I am biking to work.
+Additionally, I like capturing the beauty of nature (with my Google Pixel) as I am biking to work.